 Stop, drop and roll.
 If your kids’ clothing has caught fire and they aren’t able to stop, drop and roll, quench the flames with blankets or towels.
 If possible, immediately treat the burns with cool water for three to five minutes and cover with a clean, dry cloth until help arrives.

-Adults should never leave children unattended around any fire hazard, including cooking stoves, candles, portable heaters, or any other heat source.
-Teach toddlers and young kids to stay at least three feet away from any common heat source or hazard in your home.
+Adults should never leave children unattended around any fire hazard, including cooking stoves, candles, portable heaters or any other heat source.
+Teach toddlers and young kids to stay at least 3 feet away from any common heat source or hazard in your home.

 Local Fire Department Resources for Kids Fire Safety